‘Blue Glow’: Stunning, Aptly-Name Agave

 WinterEvery 10-14 days

-Frequent watering will make an agave grow larger, faster.
+Frequent watering will make your agave grow larger, faster.
 This might sound like a good thing, but it causes your plant to reach the end of its life span sooner.

 Should You Fertilize?

-But if you keep it in a pot, fertilize lightly a few times a year when it’s actively growing.
+But if you grow one in a pot, fertilize lightly a few times a year when it’s actively growing.

 How to Prune